 |One coat should be enough for most jobs, and no primer is required.|

-Best Paint for Corrugated Metal Roof UK – 2023 Comparison Table
+Best Paint for a Corrugated Metal Roof in the UK — 2023 Comparison Table

 |Product||Cost/m2||Base Material||Second Coat (hours)||Coverage (m2/litre)||Longevity (years)||Rating out of 5|